 Get-AzVM

-The Get-AzVM command is used to get the lists of Virtual machines or the properties of the Azure Virtual Machines present under your Azure subscription.
+The Get-AzVM command is used to list all VMs in Azure subscription or the properties of the Azure Virtual Machines present under your Azure subscription.

 Syntax of Get-AzVM